 Nursing Home Neglect lawsuits provide answers when nursing home staff are unwilling to be honest with a patient’s family about poor medical conditions and outcomes.
-Nursing Home Injury lawsuits also provide for a sense of justice with compensation and financial security for future medical care and lost income.
+Nursing Home Abuse lawsuits also provide for a sense of justice with compensation and financial security for future medical care and lost income.

 There is also a societal benefit.
 As a result of nursing home neglect lawsuits, and holding negligent nursing homes responsible when they fall below a professional standard of care, the nursing home standards of care are enforced and improved by the deterrent effect and threat of future lawsuits.

-In other words, nursing home litigation make the entire system safer so more families do not suffer the same adverse events.
+In other words, nursing home abuse litigation make the entire system safer so more families do not suffer the same adverse events.

 The U.S. Centers for Disease Control and Prevention (CDC) estimates approximately 1,800 nursing home residents die from dangerous falls each year.
 Residents who survive falls may sustain hip or head injuries which can lead to permanent disabilities.